AnanduR32/Datascience/Basics/Regression Models/readme.md

 The more the covariance of the regressors to the resonse, the more the standard error.

+The variance inflation factor(VIF) can be obtained for a fit to compare the correlation between variables(if high then yes), this can be computed using function 'vif(fit)'

 "Randomization as a method of experimental control has been extensively used in human clinical trials and other biological experiments.
 It prevents the selection bias and insures against the accidental bias.
 It produces the